zowe/docs-site/docs/getting-started/overview.md

 </details>

-For a description of the architecture of Zowe see, [Zowe architecture](#zowe-architecture.md).
+To learn more about the architecture of Zowe, see [Zowe architecture](#zowe-architecture.md).

 ## Zowe Third-Party Software Requirements and Bill of Materials